Written By: Devin Golden

 What does sarcomatoid mesothelioma look like?

-Sarcomatoid mesothelioma is difficult to identify in tissue staining and under the microscope.
-The cells don’t possess a defined structure but rather an elongated and inconsistent shape.
+Sarcomatoid mesothelioma looks spindle-shaped, long and narrow.
+They don’t have a defined structure but rather an elongated and inconsistent shape.
 They also can have multiple nuclei, don’t show any clear borders, and don’t always develop in clear patterns or bunches.

 How common is sarcomatoid mesothelioma?